keboola/connection-docs/management/account/index.md

 {: .image-popup}
 ![Screenshot -- Enable U2F -- Step 6](/management/account/enable-u2f-5.png)

-Every time you login with your email and password, you will be prompted to your security key following your security key's documentation (e.g., pressing a button):
+Every time you log in with your email and password, you will be prompted to your security key following your security key's documentation (e.g., pressing a button):

 {: .image-popup}
 ![Screenshot -- Enable U2F -- Step 7](/management/account/enable-u2f-6.png)